 If you are paying by credit card on the Student Link, select “Money Matters,” then “Student Account Inquiry,” click on “Make a Payment,” and follow the instructions.
 You will need to have an active BU login name and Kerberos password to gain access to the Student Link.

 If you do not have access to the Student Link, please submit your credit card payment at bu.edu/payment.

-Boston University offers two options for international payments of a student account balance: Flywire and Western Union Business Solutions.
+BU offers two options for international payments of a student account balance: Flywire and Western Union Business Solutions.
 These vendors both provide a tailored interface for international payments to BU.
-Use of either of these services will generally result in a lower exchange rate and/or total transaction cost for the student than payment by bank wire.
-In addition, since the information collected through these vendors, including the student’s BU account number, is transmitted electronically to BU along with payment, use of either of these vendors will allow for faster crediting of payments to the correct student account.
+Since the information collected through these vendors, including the student’s BU ID number, is transmitted electronically to BU along with payment, use of either of these vendors will allow for efficient crediting of payments to the correct student account.

 Links to each of these vendors’ web pages are below for more information about the services they provide.

 A payment plan is available to students during each summer session.
 The plan allows you to defer 75% of your billed amount each session.
 A down payment and fee are due upon enrollment.
-Enrollment is available on the Student Link by selecting “Money Matters,” “Student Account Inquiry,” then “Payment Plan.”
+Starting in late March, enrollment is available on the Student Link by selecting “Money Matters,” “Student Account Inquiry,” then “Payment Plan.”
 Enrollment in the payment plan must be completed by the session payment deadline.
 Visit the Student Accounting Services website for further information.